innobraingmbh/markitdown/README.md

 ### Alternative Installation Methods

-If you prefer not to use the built-in virtual environment, you can disable it in your `.env` file:
+If you prefer not to use the built-in virtual environment, you can disable it in your `.env` file or in the config:

 ```bash
 MARKITDOWN_USE_VENV_PACKAGE=false